MileHacker Logo

 Accessibility Resources

 Limited specific resources for foreign travelers with disabilities exist in Yantai.
-It is best to contact specific venues or hotels directly to inquire about their accessibility features.
+It is best to communicate with specific venues or hotels directly to inquire about their accessibility features.

 Recommended Approach